I run workshops that are less about making “perfect” art and more about actually enjoying the process.

 There’s no pressure to be “good”.
 In fact, that usually gets in the way.

-Workshops are hands on, loose, and built around getting people to stop overthinking, start making and embrace the slightly chaotic nature of creativity.
+Workshops are hands on, loose, and built around getting people to stop overthinking, start making, and embrace the slightly chaotic nature of creativity while also creating space for honest expression and mental wellbeing.

 I work with a range of groups including: